stackoverflow-coder/nlp_basics/embedding/# TF-IDF Embedding Model.md

 Where:
 - **TF(word, document):** Number of times the word appears in the document.
 - **IDF(word):** `log((N + 1) / (df + 1)) + 1`
    - `N` is the total number of documents.
    - `df` is the number of documents containing the word.

 ---

+## N-gram Embedding

+In addition to single words (unigrams), the model can generate embeddings using n-grams (sequences of n words).
+N-gram embeddings capture more context and can improve performance for certain tasks.

+- **N-gram Extraction:** The model tokenizes texts and extracts contiguous sequences of n words (e.g., bigrams, trigrams).
+- **TF-IDF for N-grams:** The same TF-IDF calculation is applied to n-grams, allowing the embedding to represent phrases as well as individual words.

+You can configure the n-gram range (e.g., 1 for unigrams, 2 for bigrams) when building the vocabulary and generating vectors.

+---

 ## Usage

 1. **Build the Vocabulary:**
-   - The model scans all texts, selects the most common words, and computes IDF values.
+   - The model scans all texts, selects the most common words and n-grams, and computes IDF values.

 2. **Convert Text to Vector:**
-   - Each text is tokenized, and a vector is created where each element is the TF-IDF score of a word in the vocabulary.
+   - Each text is tokenized, and a vector is created where each element is the TF-IDF score of a word or n-gram in the vocabulary.

 ---